leslie-huang/leslie-huang.github.io/index.md

 <h3>Who I am</h3>

 I am a PhD student in Data Science at NYU's Center for Data Science, where I am advised by <a href="https://www.nyu.edu/projects/spirling/">Arthur Spirling</a>.
+I have a BA, summa cum laude, from Columbia University, and an MA from NYU, where I was a PhD student in political science prior to joining Data Science.

-I use NLP and text-as-data to study social science.
+I use NLP and text-as-data to study political communication and behavior.
 My dissertation is (tentatively) entitled "Evaluating the state of democracy using natural language processing."

-I have a BA, summa cum laude, from Columbia University, and an MA from NYU, where I was a PhD student in political science prior to joining Data Science.

 <h3>What I do</h3>

+I develop tools for inference and estimation in text.
 I maintain <a href="https://cran.r-project.org/web/packages/stylest/">stylest</a>, the R package for textual style estimation.
 Install using `install.packages("stylest")`!

-I help run the <a href="https://cds.nyu.edu/text-data-speaker-series/">NLP and Text-as-Data Speaker Series</a>.
+I help run the <a href="https://cds.nyu.edu/text-data-speaker-series/">NLP and Text-as-Data Speaker Series</a> at the Center for Data Science.

-I teach a Python lab for DS-GA 1001 <a href="https://github.com/leslie-huang/DataScienceCourse">Intro to Data Science</a>, a fundamental course for all grad students at the Center for Data Science.
+I teach a Python lab for DS-GA 1001 <a href="https://github.com/leslie-huang/DataScienceCourse">Intro to Data Science</a>, a fundamental course for all PhD and MS students in Data Science.

-I previously taught an R lab for DS-GA 3001 <a href="text-as-data-lab/">Text-as-Data</a>, also for PhD/MS students at the Center for Data Science.
+I previously taught an R lab for DS-GA 3001 <a href="text-as-data-lab/">Text-as-Data</a>, also for PhD and MS students at the Center for Data Science.

-Visit my <a href="https://github.com/leslie-huang">GitHub</a> or <a href="https://www.linkedin.com/in/huangleslie">LinkedIn</a>.
+Visit my <a href="https://github.com/leslie-huang">GitHub</a> or <a href="https://www.linkedin.com/in/huangleslie">LinkedIn</a> to find out more!